AndreBaltazar8/ablac/docs/self-hosting.md

 predictable. `tools/test-pure-self-rebuild.sh` performs the fixed-point proof through the public compiler behavior.

+Application builds also compile the portable Abla algorithms in `stdlib/abla/runtime/self/entry.ab` into the same LLVM unit as user code.
+LLVM can therefore inline and remove unused text/byte algorithms during LTO.
+This file intentionally does not reimplement arithmetic, comparisons, or bit
+operations: statically typed scalars lower directly to LLVM instructions.
+The small C value-runtime versions are compatibility boundaries for values that remain boxed or dynamic; dead ones are removed by LTO and section garbage collection.
+Allocation, tracing, platform startup, and the C-compatible value ABI remain the non-circular substrate described below.

 This does not mean the hosted compiler is freestanding.
 The current production backend embeds libLLVM, and native linking uses the pinned Clang/LLD toolchain.
 The `x86_64-linux-raw` output target is already libc-free, while removing LLVM,